cs160-berkeley/prog-02-represent-rachelelle/README.md

-# PROG 02: Represent!
+# PROG 02: Rep City

-Briefly describe your app here.
+Title inspired by Tyga.
+An app that makes up for your lack of political efficacy.

 ## Authors